 Not that she wasn’t good at other things.
 I mean, she could scull and write, but if she ever tells you she’s good at basketball, that’s just not true.
 I should know.
 I lost out on winning a car because she couldn’t make a lousy free throw.
 But she is personable.
 She has friends all over the country.
 She jokes that I’m her best friend from the second semester of her senior year in high school, but I don’t think that’s very funny.
 She does have friends, though, pretty much everywhere.
 Some of us think that this is just so she has a free place to stay…everywhere.

 And her kids are really special, and I guess she deserves some credit for that.
-Tiff‘s graduated from Yale and got an MBA and is a consultant traveling all over the place, and Jonathon‘s graduated from Penn, worked on the Olympics for NBC and is living both in Philadelphia and New York.
-They’re not only smart, they’re good people, really decent people.
-And her husband Jon’s a really good guy, yet in another college presidency, this time at Manhattanville in New York, and he’s still hanging out with her, so that must mean something.
+Tiff graduated from Yale and got an MBA and is now married and in his third year of medical school, and Jonathon graduated from Penn, worked on the Olympics for NBC, then the Huff Post and HBO’s Vice, and now works independently for start ups, has friends all over the place, is living in New York, doing magic with a camera himself.
+Tiff and Jonathon are not only smart, they’re good people, really decent people.
+And her husband Jon’s a really good guy, in his fifth attempt at retiring after yet another college presidency, this time at Manhattanville north of NYC.
+And he’s still hanging out with her, so that must mean something.
 Jon was never fired from any of the colleges where he’s worked because Jean spilled something on someone important (although, the truth is, she has done that, but the colleges, and Jon, were quite forgiving).
 I heard she even learned to cook meatloaf (of course, anyone can cook something, but the question is, can you eat it…).
 But still, its neat to see someone you knew ‘way back when’ develop a new passion, something special.
 I mean, at fifty.
 Getting it in just under the wire, before the big chill.
 I hope she has a chance to make a lot more.

 Okay, finally, this is us.
 Note who’s manning the 35 mm camera.
 Ahem.